 The Scan Barcode screen will reappear so you can move on to the next order or exit.

-When you're finished, you can exit by hitting ESC on your keyboard or by clicking the X on the right of the Scan to Print toolbar.
+When you're finished, exit by hitting ESC on your keyboard or by clicking the X on the right of the Scan to Print toolbar.

-- Before you start using Scan to Print, make sure your orders have a Ship From Location, Shipping Service, and Package assigned.
-If any of these fields are missing or invalid, you can click View Order Details or Edit Order to edit them.
+If any of these fields are missing or invalid, click View Order Details or Edit Order to edit them.

-- You can still purchase and print a label while Use Scale is toggled off.
-If the order weight is 0 but the service/package combination allows it (e.g. flat rate), the rate will be displayed in orange.
+- If the order weight is 0 but the service/package combination allows it (e.g. flat rate), the rate will be displayed in orange.

-- If you scan the packing slip for an order that has already had a label generated, you'll be able to print the existing label by pressing P or scanning the Purchase and Print Label barcode.
+- If you scan the packing slip for an order that has already had a label generated, you can print the existing label by pressing P or scanning the Purchase and Print Label barcode.

-- If you aren't logged into ShipStation Connect before entering Scan to Print mode, you'll see an "SS Connect Missing" message:
+- If not logged into ShipStation Connect before entering Scan to Print mode, you'll see this "SS Connect Missing" message: